YouTube is not messing around.

 How-to videos are becoming increasingly popular on YouTube.
 100 million hours of how-to videos have been watched in 2015.

-If you can incorporate how-to into your titles, you’re increasing the chances of your ad succeeding.
+If you can incorporate how-to into your titles, you’re increasing the chances of this ad format succeeding.

 Look back at the ‘Very Pink’ example, if you need some inspiration.